-AIR 1996 SC 1011, 1996(3) SCC 545
+AIR 1996 SC 1011; 1996(3) SCC 545; MANU/SC/0275/1996

-The appellant was from a dominant class of Syrian Catholics and had married a person belonging to the backward class of Latin Catholics.
-The University had granted her an appointment to a reserved post which was then challenged.
+The Appellant, a woman from a dominant class of Syrian Catholics had married a person belonging to the backward class of Latin Catholics.
+The Appellant's appointment to the Respondent University to a reserved post was challenged on the ground that she did not belong to a backward class.

-The question before the Court was whether someone by virtue of marriage would be entitled to an identification as such member of the class for the purposes of reservation under Article 16(4) of for admission to an educational institution under Article 15(4).
-The Court recognised that its task lies in harmonising the conflict between personal law and the constitutional framework underlying Articles 15(4) and 16(4) of the Constitution.
-It held that that the objective of reservations was to remove the disadvantages and historical suffering of Dalits, Adivasis and Other Backward Classes and noted that when a person leading a privileged life is transplanted into a marginalised community by virtue of marriage, adoption or conversion, they will not become eligible to benefit from reservation.
+The question before the Court was whether someone, by virtue of marriage, would be entitled to be identified as a member of their spouse's class or caste for the purposes of reservation under Article 16(4) of for admission to an educational institution under Article 15(4).
+The Court recognised that its task lies in balancing the conflict between personal law and the constitutional framework underlying Articles 15(4) and 16(4) of the Constitution.
+It held that that the objective of reservations was to remove the disadvantages and historical suffering of Dalits, Adivasis and Other Backward Classes and noted that when a person leading a privileged life is transplanted into a marginalised community by virtue of marriage, adoption, or conversion, they will not become eligible to benefit from reservation.
 It held that acquisition of such status in voluntary mobility across caste positions would undermine the ethic of the Constitution and frustrate the scheme of reservation under Articles 15(4) and 16(4) of the Constitution.
-In light of this, the Court noted that the appellant having led a privileged life till her marriage will not be entitled to the benefit of reservation allocated for Latin Catholics.
+In light of this, the Court noted that the Appellant, having led a privileged life till her marriage, will not be entitled to the benefit of reservation allocated for Latin Catholics.